ppaanngggg/TorchTSA/README.md

 # TorchTSA

-Use PyTorch to implement classical time series models.
-PyTorch has full ability to autograd, so it very easy to estimate models.
-And PyTorch is easy to turn to or from numpy.
+Use scipy and numpy to estimate classical time series models and simulate time series processes.
+Speed up by cython.

 ## Install